58.006 Large White eggs on broccoli, Skircoat Green allotments, Aug. 4th 2014.

-58.008 Green-veined White pupa on a Sycamore trunk, towpath at Copley, Jan.1st 2014.
-I believe it to be of this species but I will try and remove it from the trunk and rear it through just to make sure (see below).
+58.008 Green-veined White pupa on a Sycamore trunk by the towpath at Copley, Jan.1st 2014.
+I removed it from the trunk to rear through just to confirm its identity (see below).

 58.008 Green-veined White pupa (details as above).
 As I haven't really done any mothing in the last 12 moths the pupa cuts a lonely figure in the rearing tub which is left in the garage over winter.

 58.003 Orange-tip egg on Garlic Mustard, next to the tow path at Copley, May 14th 2011.
-Although tiny, the bright orange egg is quite visible and is one of the easiest of all butterfly eggs to find.
+Although tiny the bright orange egg is quite visible to the naked eye and is one of the easiest of all butterfly eggs to find.

-58.003 Orange-tip newly hatched larva at 2mm long feeding on Garlic Mustard, May 11th 2011.
+58.003 Orange-tip newly hatched caterpillar at 2mm long feeding on Garlic Mustard, May 11th 2011.
 Photographed through an eyepiece of a 20x microscope.
-As with the newly hatched Small White larva above the hairs are tipped with a globule of liquid.
+As with the newly hatched Small White caterpillar above the hairs are tipped with a globule of liquid.
 For what reason I'm not quite sure.

-58.003 Orange-tip pre-pupal larva, May 27th 2011.
-A week on and the larva has spun a pad of silk at the rear end and a strand of silk around its middle to anchor itself the twig.
+58.003 Orange-tip pre-pupal caterpillar on May 27th 2011.
+A week on and the caterpillar has spun a pad of silk at the rear end and a strand of silk around its middle to anchor itself the twig.